AviatrixSystems/Docs/HowTos/spokegw_external.rst

 6. (Optional) Enable HA for the spoke gateway.

     When HA is enabled, a second Spoke GW will be launched.
-Note that both Spoke GWs will be forwarding traffic in an event of tunnel failure between the Spoke GW and VGW.
 For best practice, the HA GW should be launched on a different public subnet in a different Availability Zone.

-    To disable Spoke GW HA, go to the Gateway page and delete the Spoke GW with -hagw in the name extension.
     Note: If the Spoke GW is connected to VGW, you cannot disable Spoke GW HA.

 7. Scroll back up to the top of the Launch an Aviatrix Spoke Gateway workflow page.